p-x9/CocoaUI/README.md

 ![Slider](https://user-images.githubusercontent.com/50244599/229353608-86eb9a3c-815e-4919-9f44-1cc35d244d7e.png)

 ## Document
-For components conforming to the protocol named `CocoaViewBridging`, you can get UIKit/Cocoa objects as follows.
+For components conforming to the protocol named `DefaultCocoaViewBridging`, you can get UIKit/Cocoa objects as follows.
+`DefaultCocoaViewBridging` gets the UIView object from SwiftUI.View.
+In contrast, `DefaultCocoaControllerBridging` gets the UIViewController object.
 </br>
 The CocoaBriding protocol defines a `DefaultCocoaType`.
 For example, for Toggle, the DefaultCocoaType is UISwitch(iOS).